 Please contact the Band if you would like to attend a workshop to see if piping is for you.

 3. Private practice As with any musical instrument, it is imperative that the individual puts in regular practice to improve playing skills.
 With the bagpipe it is important to practise skills slowly and regularly to build up good technique which will allow a better platform for increasing speed of accurate playing.

 4. Public Performance The Band members enjoy taking their music to the public during the many events that we attend throughout the year.
 These include participation in events that vary from the absolute formality of the Royal British Legion Remembrance Day Parades in Falmouth and in the city of Truro to the festive atmosphere of local fetes and carnivals.
 All these events allow the Band to put into practice the skills that have been rehearsed, giving learner and more experienced players alike a challenge to perform to the best of their ability.
 Even the absolute beginners are welcomed to parade with the Band to develop their sense of teamwork and pride.
 It goes without saying that all feel a sense of achievement when an event has been well performed and there is nothing like the applause from an appreciative audience.

 We can provide you with a structured learning programme with laid down objectives which can be achieved at your own pace of development.

-If you are interested in learning the pipes then please do not hesitate to contact us.
+If you are interested in learning the pipes or drums then please do not hesitate to contact us.
 There is no tuition fee at all!